green-coding-solutions/website/content/our-work.md

 ---

 Software will always have carbon emissions.
-The same way that also solar power has some carbon emissions and human life does too.
+The same way that all technology, even solar power, has some carbon emissions and human life does too.

 However we believe that using software is the way to be more green and more sustainable and digitalizing every sector is one building block to tackle climate change.